 100 Heroes: William Beckford

-William Beckford was an English novelist, an art collector and patron of works of decorative art, a critic, travel writer and politician.
+William Beckford was a novelist, art collector, critic, travel writer, and politician.

 He is remembered as the author of the Gothic novel Vathek (1786), the builder of the remarkable lost Fonthill Abbey and Lansdown Tower, Bath, and especially for his art collection.